Preparing for a Funeral Mass and Burial

 Proper Burial for a Catholic Christian – If you choose cremation, Catholic Christian cremains are to be buried or put in a crypt (not scattered or kept).

 The Church continues to prefer the practice of burying the bodies of the deceased because this shows a greater esteem toward the departed.
 Nevertheless, cremation is not prohibited unless it was chosen for reasons contrary to the Christian faith.
 When cremation of the body has been chosen, the human cremated remains of the faithful must be laid to rest in a sacred place (i.e., a cemetery).
 This helps to ensure that due respect is shown to the faithful departed and that they are included in the prayers and remembrance of their family and the Catholic community.

 Human cremated remains of the faithful departed should not be split among family members, scattered, incorporated into jewelry, or kept at a residence.
 Assurance must be given that cremated remains will be properly buried or entombed.
 If a family indicates that the remains are to be scattered or disposed of in any inappropriate way, the cremated remains may NOT be present in the church for a funeral liturgy.
 Scattering is contrary to Catholic teaching that says the cremated remains should be handled with the same reverence as with a human body.

-Burial in Our Lady of Lourdes Memorial Garden – please ask the funeral home or cremation company to place ashes in a BIODEGRADABLE bag.
-We provide a biodegradable urn, or you may purchase your own biodegradable urn (size limitations.)
+Burial in Our Lady of Lourdes Memorial Garden – IMPORTANT: Please ask the funeral home or cremation company to place ashes in a BIODEGRADABLE bag.

-Funeral Mass is with body (casket or cremains) or Memorial Mass (with no body)
+A Funeral Mass is with body (casket or cremains) Usually, the burial will follow the Mass.

-You may also choose music selections from the list provided here (if you choose to have music at the Mass):
+Family may also choose music selections from the list provided here (if you choose to have music – you can choose not to have music):